getsentry/sentry/docs/quickstart/index.rst

 Enabling Social Auth
 --------------------

-Most of the time, it doesnt really matter **how** someone authenticates to the service, so much as it that they do.
+Most of the time it doesnt really matter **how** someone authenticates to the service, so much as it that they do.
 In these cases, Sentry provides tight integrated with several large social services, including: Twitter, Facebook, Google, and GitHub.
 Enabling this is as simple as setting up an application with the respective services, and configuring a couple values in your ``sentry.conf.py`` file.